pquentin/blog/content/2017-04-02_async-library-color.md

 project](https://github.com/aio-libs).

 If the cost is so great, why continue to write asynchronous code?
-Speed is not the (only) answer.
+Throughput is not the (only) answer.
 After all, [carefully written threaded code can also handle more than 10K concurrent connections](http://stackoverflow.com/questions/17593699/tcp-ip-solving-the-c10k-with-the-thread-per-client-approach/17771219#17771219), despite what [some proponents of asynchronous I/O say](https://lwn.net/Articles/692254/).
 However, asynchronous